sstone72389/js-diagnostic/diagnostic.md

 weather === "sunny";
 ```

-What are the values of these expressions?
+What do these expressions evaluate to?
 Explain your answers.

 ## Question 5